 Maritime Union of Australia National Secretary and International Transport Workers' Federation President Paddy Crumlin said that it was also important to remember that these sacrifices continued outside war, with merchant seafarers integral to the prosperity of our island nation.

 “More than 800 Australian merchant mariners sacrificed their lives for the Allied cause during the First and Second World Wars,” Mr Crumlin said.

 Mr Crumlin highlighted the COVID pandemic's impact on Australian supply chains and the importance for an island nation to retail the skills and capacity of a seafaring industry that provides self-reliance and independence from global shocks or crises.

-With the Albanese Government coming to power in May 2022 with a promise to establish a strategic fleet of Australian crewed and flagged commercial vessels, Mr Crumlin said it was important to not only remember the past but to now look to the future as the government enacts new policies to revitalise Australia’s shipping industry and ensure it is able to support the nation’s economic and national security.
+Mr Crumlin said it was important to not only remember the past but to now look to the future with the government committed to revitalising Australia’s shipping industry to ensure it is able to support the nation’s economic and national security.

-“In recent decades, the number of Australian-crewed vessels has been slashed, not only costing thousands of jobs, but leaving the country vulnerable to global conflicts or economic shocks that disrupt maritime trade.
+“In recent decades, the number of Australian-crewed vessels has dwindled and dwindled, not only costing thousands of jobs, but leaving the country vulnerable during global conflicts or economic shocks that disrupt maritime trade.